 For the cake:

-- Add sugar gradually, beating for 2 more minutes until light.
+- Add 1 cup white sugar and ยฝ cup brown sugar gradually, beating for 2 more minutes until light.

-- Add dry ingredients in 3 parts, alternating with the buttermilk in 2 parts.
+- Add dry ingredients in 3 parts, alternating with 1 ¼ cups buttermilk in 2 parts.
 That means you start and end with dry ingredients.

-- Add the mashed bananas and mix just until no streaks of flour remain.
+- Add 1 cup mashed bananas and mix just until no streaks of flour remain.

-- Pour into pan and bake in the middle rack for 45-50 minutes or until a tester comes out clean.
+- Pour batter into the prepared pan and bake in the middle rack for 45-50 minutes, until the top is golden brown and a cake tester or toothpick comes out clean.
 Time might differ depending on the oven and pan used.

 - Cool in a wire rack for about 15-20 minutes, carefully invert onto a plate, invert it again onto the wire rack and let cool completely.
 If the cake at first resists, shake the pan up and down carefully or let it cool down a little more, and try again.